-The demanding specifications of hot blasting equipment require high-performance materials capable of withstanding sustained pressures and temperatures.
-Conventional metals with outstanding hardness values are routinely used to prepare tough shot blast nozzle linings, but they are incapable of competing with the unique mechanical stability of advanced silicon nitride ceramics.
+The demanding specifications of shot blasting equipment require high-performance materials capable of withstanding sustained pressures and temperatures.
+Conventional metals with outstanding hardness values are routinely used to prepare tough shot blast nozzle linings, but they are incapable of competing with the unique mechanical stability of advanced ceramics like silicon nitride.

 This article will explore the capacities of advanced ceramic shot blast nozzles in more detail: